 Pelvic Floor Therapy

-to encourage patients to have the best quality of life possible.
+effects and to encourage patients to have the best quality of life possible.

 Our team of physical and occupational therapists treat patients with pelvic

 floor dysfunctions through education, manual therapy, biofeedback, neuromuscular

 stimulation as well as internal and external palpations and treatment.

 Can Pelvic Floor Therapy help you?

 Are you experiencing any of the following?
 If you answer yes to any of

 - Stress incontinence—the loss of urinary control with physical activity